twni2016/pomdp-baselines/readme.md

 Please see [run_commands.md](run_commands.md) for details on running our implementation of recurrent model-free RL and also all the compared methods.

 ## A Minimal Example to Run Our Implementation
-Here we provide a stand-alone minimal example with the least dependencies (no configuration file, without MuJoCo or roboschool) to run our implementation of recurrent model-free RL!
+Here we provide a stand-alone minimal example with the least dependencies to run our implementation of recurrent model-free RL!
+> Only requires PyTorch and PyBullet, no need to install MuJoCo or roboschool, no external configuration file.

 Simply open the Jupyter Notebook [example.ipynb](example.ipynb) and it contains the training and evaluation procedure on a toy POMDP environment (Pendulum-V).
 It only costs < 20 min to run the whole process.